mui/toolpad/docs/data/toolpad/core/integrations/tanstack-router.md

 <!-- :::info
 @TODO: Uncomment when example is live
-For a full working example, see the [Toolpad Core Vite app with Tanstack Router example](https://github.com/mui/toolpad/tree/master/examples/core/vite-tanstack-router/)
+For a full working example, see the [Toolpad Core Vite app with TanStack Router example](https://github.com/mui/toolpad/tree/master/examples/core/vite-tanstack-router/)
 ::: -->